davidshepherd7/electric-operator/README.md

-* `electric-operator-prog-mode-rules` and `electric-operator-prose-mode-rules` have been removed, please use `(get-rules-for-mode 'prog-mode)` to get the rules and `(add-rules-for-mode 'prog-mode ...rules... )` to set rules.
+* `electric-operator-prog-mode-rules` and `electric-operator-prose-mode-rules` have been removed, please use `(get-rules-for-mode 'prog-mode)` to get the rules and `(add-rules-for-mode 'prog-mode ...rules... )` to set rules for prog-mode.
+For prose rules use `'text-mode`.

 Other changes: